Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems: Details of the entropic bound and multi-bath heat-current bound

 Therefore, the work rate is expressed as

 Next, we obtain the explicit form of the heat current.
-For multiple heat baths, we decompose the system heat current $\dot{Q}_{\rm sys}$ into contributions from each bath labeled by $a$, which we denote as $\dot{Q}_{\rm sys}^{a}$.
+For multiple heat baths, we decompose the system heat current $\dot{Q}_{\rm sys}$ into contributions from each bath labeled by $n$, which we denote as $\dot{Q}_{\rm sys}^{n}$.
 We start from the definition of $\dot{Q}_{\rm sys}$ and use the generalized Langevin equation~\eqref{eq: GLE_general_nonstationary} to obtain

-From this expression, we decompose the heat into contributions from the bath labeled by $a$ as $\dot{Q}_{\rm sys}=\sum_{a}\dot{Q}_{\rm sys}^{a}$, where $\dot{Q}_{\rm sys}^{a}$ is defined as
+From this expression, we decompose the heat into contributions from the bath labeled by $n$ as $\dot{Q}_{\rm sys}=\sum_{n}\dot{Q}_{\rm sys}^{n}$, where $\dot{Q}_{\rm sys}^{n}$ is defined as

-Note that the expressions of work and heat [Eqs.~\eqref{eq: sup Work}, \eqref{eq: sup Q expression} and \eqref{eq: sup Qa expression} depend only on the quantities that appear in generalized Langevin equation and is thus independent of the specific details of the Markovian embedding.
+Note that the expressions of work and heat [Eqs.~\eqref{eq: sup Work}, \eqref{eq: sup Q expression} and \eqref{eq: sup Qa expression} depend only on the quantities that appear in the generalized Langevin equation and are thus independent of the specific details of the Markovian embedding.
 For the single bath case with time-dependent coupling, the expression Eq.~\eqref{eq: sup Qa expression} has been derived in Ref.~\cite{e19110595}.

 Next, let us express Eq.~\eqref{eq: sup Qa expression} using the Markovian embedded model~\eqref{eq: sup Fokker-Planck}.
 We use Eqs.~\eqref{eq: sup LE dP} and \eqref{eq: GLE_general_nonstationary} to obtain